Jabble/tamu-rdm-workshops/modules/introducing-research-data-management/introducing-research-data-management-note.md

 - What do you expect it will cover and how will this help you?

 ## Conclusion
-So far, we’ve covered the scope of this workshop, and talked about definitions for data and research data management.
+So far, we’ve covered:

+- the scope of this workshop,
+- and talked about definitions for data and research data management.

 ## Resources
 - DataONE.
 "Primer on data management" [PDF](http://escholarship.org/uc/item/7tf5q7n3)